-Updated September 2013.
-Written by H. Ralph Schumacher, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by by Luke Barre, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.